Ford Brothers Inc

 Hover over underlined text to see definitions of common terms.

 Senior Investigator (SI) redacted conducted compliance inspections of the three Ford Brothers Inc. (Ford Brothers) Federal Firearms licenses between August 29, 2016 and August 31, 2016.
 The period of inspection was September 1, 2015 to the present date.
 SI redacted conducted these three inspections in order as follows: 1.
 August 29-London, FFL 4-61-05693, Ul #0151 2.
 August 30 - Somerset, FFL 4-61-05191, Ul #0149 3.
 August 31 - Somerset and Mt.
-Vernon, FFL 4-61-05692, Ul #0150 I redacted recommends issuance of a Warning Letter for the 16 violations cited during this inspection of the Somerset location.
-Although two violations warrant holding a Warning Conference, Sl redacted recommends a Warning Letter because this is the first compliance inspection and because the RPs and employees have shown a desire to understand and comply with the regulations.
+Vernon, FFL 4-61-05692, Ul #0150 SI redacted recommends issuance of a Warning Letter for the 6 violations cited during this inspection of the London location.
+Although one violation warrants holding a Warning Conference, Sl redacted recommends a Warning Letter because this is the first compliance inspection and because the RPs and employees have shown a desire to understand and comply with the regulations.
 The licensee organized a seminar, conducted by SI redacted, for the owners and 16 employees to discuss record keeping requirements and best practices.
 During this seminar many pertinent questions were asked which indicated that the owners and employees were absorbing the information provided during the inspection, closing conference and seminar.

-Inspection resulted in the issuance of an ROV for 16 violations, two of which rose to the level of a WC .
-SIOl redacted recommends an Alternate Recommendation of a WL in lieu of WC with Recall Inspection .
-Pll recommending approval of Alternate Recommendation forwarded to LFD DIO on 11/1/16.
+Inspection resulted in issuance of ROV for 6 violations, one of which rose to the level of WC .
+SIOI redacted recommends Alternate Recommendation of WL in lieu of WC with Recall Inspection .
+Pll sent to LFD DIO on 11/1/16 recommending approval of Alternate Recommendation.

 If an inspection uncovers regulatory violations, the licensee receives a report outlining these violations.
 This section lists the violations found in the inspection, as well as a general description of each offense.
 More details on the nature of the licensee's specific violations may be found in the report PDF.